tybanash/30DaysOfPython/README.md

 # 30DaysOfPython
-Taking part a 30days of Python challenge to help refresh my Python knowledge.
+Taking part in a 30days of Python challenge to help refresh my Python knowledge.